Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 1. Start with copying the "Core Ideas to Convey" section of the original lesson plan.
 2. Build out the content slide by slide around those notes.
 3. Add TODOs to write notes to yourself for adding diagrams or things to get back to later.

+## Exercises, workshops and activities

+Each lecture may have a set of exercises, workshops and/or activities:

+* **Exercises**: these are short (5-10 minutes) exercises that are included as part of the slide deck and can be completing during the lecture.
+* **Workshops**: these are step-by-step, guided in-class workshops, intended to be more like individual labs, whose worksheet would live in a separate folder with a separate file called `Name_of_Lecture_Workshop.md`.
+* **Activities**: these are in-class activities too, however they are intended to be more like group activities, without the step-by-step guidance that a workshop would have.
+These live in a separate folder called `Workshops_and_Activities` in a separate file called `Name_of_Lecture_Activities.md`.

+Note: not all lectures have workshops or activities.

 ## `reveal-md` basics